Apoll011/avi-ide/docs/README.md

 which is supported by LSP servers like the
 [Sumneko Lua LSP](https://github.com/sumneko/lua-language-server).
-This means that you can get nice code autocompletion and descriptions of Pragtical core libraries and symbols when developing plugins or adding any options to your **User Module File** (init.lua).
+This means that you can get nice code autocompletion and descriptions of Avi Studio core libraries and symbols when developing plugins or adding any options to your **User Module File** (init.lua).

 ## The Base Core

-Most of the code that is written in Lua for Pragtical is powered by the exposed C API in the four namespaces that follow:
+Most of the code that is written in Lua for Avi Studio is powered by the exposed C API in the four namespaces that follow:

 * [system](api/system.lua)